Miscellaneous

 The shack in the centre of Amsterdam transformed into a home

-I have always admired Holland and its people for their attitude to nature, to life.
-A country whose territory is mostly below sea level (below 0) has forests, parks, beautiful houses covered with reeds, green farms where cows graze peacefully.
-It's like a great Venice, with the whole country criss-crossed by canals, and the capital Amsterdam is no exception.
-The canals are navigable, and cities can be visited by boat.
-A common sight on the canals are boats converted into houses where people live as in any other house.
+I have always admired the Netherlands and its people for their attitude to nature, to life.
+A country whose territory is mostly below sea level (below sea level 0) has forests, parks, beautiful reed-covered houses, green farms where cows graze peacefully.
+It's like a great Venice, with canals running through the country, and the capital Amsterdam is no exception.
+The canals are navigable and the cities can be visited by boat.
+A not uncommon sight on the grand canals are boats transformed into dwellings where people live like in any other home.
 Such is the barge that is the subject of the article below.

 shanty housing